RaymondWGee/ReactResumeWebsite/README.md

 - At the bottom, there is a upward facing arrow button that leads you back to the header at the top, along with links to my linkedin and github

 ## Credits
-Based off of a React Template and worked from there to make personal modifications, removing and adding things as necessary or desired.
+Originally based off of a React Template and worked from there to make personal modifications, removing and adding things as necessary or desired.

 If you want to check out the original template, any of the background photos, or any of the packages/things I added that were not made by me, check out below!

 ##### Header Background Photo Source